 “I understood that by emphasizing education and self sufficiency in the community, we have the ability to drastically increase their quality of life.”

-She is currently the full time Program Director for S.O.U.L.
-Foundation and transitions between Uganda and the USA.
-She has and continues to develop S.O.U.L. projects and has since constructed office headquarters and learning huts in the heart of Bujagali Falls Village.
+She is currently the full time CEO for S.O.U.L.
+Foundation and transitions between Uganda and the United States.
 Brooke is featured on the Jewish Women's Archive alongside thousands of other inspiring women.

 BOB GREENFIELD, TREASURER

 Bob is a native of the New York City/Hudson Valley area where he resides with his family.
 He earned a Bachelor of Science Degree in Economics and Finance.
 Subsequently, Bob joined Societe Generale, the French international money center bank, spending ten years in most all Operations & Treasury areas before leaving the bank as Assistant Treasurer in Foreign Exchange Trading.
 Bob is currently the President & Chief Operating Officer at Ultracare, focusing on the development and achievement of the strategic plans, service levels, and organizational and financial benchmarks of the corporation.
 He also serves as a Managing Director of Children’s Health Network, LLC, an advisory firm sanctioned by the state of New York to provide case management services to a medically fragile pediatric population throughout the state.
 Bob is integral to the operations and finances of S.O.U.L.
 Foundation.